malice-nz/Splice/README.md

 # Splice

 A Luau compiler and virtual machine, written entirely in Luau.
-Splice takes Luau source code, compiles it down to bytecode, and runs it in its own VM with a configurable sandboxed environment.

 ## Features